Ospedale di San Paolo

 The Hospital of San Paolo (originally Ospedale di San Paolo dei Convalescenti), later known as the Spedale of the Leopoldine, is a former hospital from the 13th century, now museum of modern works, located on Piazza Santa Maria Novella number 10, in Florence, region of Tuscany, Italy.

 Past History

 The hospital is thought by some to date to 1211-1222, when St Francis visited the city.
 At this time, the hospital was called Ospedale di San Francesco and it was run by lay-members of Franciscan order, called pinzocheri.
 The hospital had an abundance of patronage, and commissioned in 1403 a design (circa 1459) by Michelozzo.
 In 1504, the hospital of Santi Jacopo e Filippo, known as del Porcellana was merged with the San Paolo.
-In 1780, by order of the Grand Duke Peter Leopold II, this functions of this hospital were moved to the hospital of Santa Maria Nuova; the building was converted to a school for girls (Scuola Leopoldina).
+In 1780, by order of the Grand Duke Peter Leopold II, its functions were transferred to the hospital of Santa Maria Nuova; the building was converted to a school for girls (Scuola Leopoldina).